-- A. This Agreement may be terminated at any time by the mutual written concurrence of both Parties. - B. In addition to any other remedies it may have, either Party may terminate this Agreement for cause in the event the other Party fails to performs its obligations under this Agreement in a timely and proper manner or violates any local, state or federal law, regulation, or standard applicable to its performance under the Agreement, provided the defaulting Party fails to cure the breach within five days of receiving written notice of the non-defaulting Party's intent to terminate.
+- A. This Agreement may be terminated at any time by the mutual written concurrence of both Parties. - B. In addition to any other remedies it may have, either Party may terminate this Agreement for cause in the event the other Party fails on multiple occasions to performs its obligations under this Agreement in a timely and proper manner or violates any local, state or federal law, regulation, or standard applicable to its performance under the Agreement, provided the defaulting Party fails to cure the breach within five days of receiving written notice of the non-defaulting Party's intent to terminate.
 The waiver by either party of any breach or violation of any requirement of this Agreement shall not be deemed to be a waiver of any such breach in the future, or of the breach of any other requirement of this Agreement.

-- C. Either Party may terminate this Agreement without cause by providing at least 30 days' advance written notice of the effective date of termination. - D. In the event this Agreement is terminated, Contractor shall be entitled to compensation for all SMHS satisfactorily provided pursuant to the terms and conditions of this Agreement through and including the effective date of termination.
+C. In the event this Agreement is terminated, Contractor shall be entitled to compensation for all SMHS satisfactorily provided pursuant to the terms and conditions of this Agreement through and including the effective date of termination.
 This provision shall not limit or reduce any damages owed to the County due to a breach of this Agreement by Contractor.